Story of Ted Weisgal and Leisure Learning Unlimited

 did not seem concerned.
 Although I could

-be wrong, it is my recollection that Donna said Ted would
+be wrong, it is my recollection that Deborah said Ted would

 have trouble succeeding because he was too